OveralZ/AS916-907/README.md

 # Controllable Window Lock
-Locks your device screen into any program(s) of your choice, for a set timer, or indefinitely.
+Locks your device screen into any program(s) of your choice, for a set timer.